MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-change-log.md

 ## June 2021 QFE 1

-*Version: 2.94.921.0, Released: June 29th, 2021*
+*Version: 2.94.921.0, Released: June 29, 2021*

 Bug fixes/improvements:
-- Fix for Google Auth: Google Auth is moved to System Browser (non embedded) to allow users to log into Google Analytics and Google Big Query.
+- Fix for Google Auth: Google Auth is moved to System Browser (non-embedded) to allow users to sign in to Google Analytics and Google Big Query.
 - Fix for FinalNameCalculator that treated measure names as case sensitive: now when looking for measure name conflicts case will be ignored.
 - Fix for Q&A visual: now visual column renames are recognized as synonyms.

 ## May 2021 QFE 1

-*Version: 2.93.981.0, Released: May 27th, 2021*
+*Version: 2.93.981.0, Released: May 27, 2021*

 Bug fixes/improvements:
 - Registry settings improvement: now registry settings are applied according to the [Desktop evaluation configuration](../create-reports/desktop-evaluation-configuration.md) article and impact evaluations are done in the Analysis Services process (msmdsrv.exe) as well as the Power BI Desktop process (PBIDesktop.exe).

 ## April 2021 QFE 2

-*Version: 2.92.1067.0, Released: May 4th, 2021*
+*Version: 2.92.1067.0, Released: May 4, 2021*

 Bug fixes/improvements:
 - Fix for Adobe Analytics Connector V1 endpoint token not renewed issue.